FunnelKit

 That’s it!
 You have successfully connected Google Analytics to your WooCommerce store.

-4. Enable the events you want to track
+Step 3: Enable the different events you want to track

 Here, you can enable the events you want to track with FunnelKit.